ncatlab/nlab-content/pages/2/3/6/5/15632/content.md

 ####Remark

 The properties of (pre)cohesive categories are fine-tuned to yield a canonical extensive quality via the Hurewicz construction $\pi (X^Y)$.
-In the blueprint for this, namely the combinatorial homotopy theory in [Gabriel&Zisman (1967)](#GabrielZisman67) chap.
-III, the category of spaces has objects [[compactly generated space|Kelley spaces]].
-So in a sense, the concept of a precohesive category can be viewed as an axiomatization of Kelley spaces.
+In the blueprint for this, namely the combinatorial homotopy theory in Gabriel-Zisman ([1967](#GabrielZisman67), chap.
+III), the category of spaces has objects [[compactly generated space|Kelley spaces]].
+In a sense, the concept of continuity can be viewed as a mean to bypass the construction of the [[category of fractions]] necessary in this case.

 ### The topos of $\mathbb{F}_1$-actions

-Lawvere's work on the petit-gros topos distinction started with the examination of two toposes of graphs ([Lawvere 1986](#Law86)).
-The first one of _irreflexive graphs_ is given by the presheaf topos of actions of the small diagram category $E\rightrightarrows V$ on $Set$ and is an [[étendue]] hence petit.
+Lawvere's work on the petit-gros topos distinction ([Lawvere 1976](#Law76)) started with the examination of two toposes of graphs ([Lawvere 1986](#Law86)).
+The first one of _"irreflexive" graphs_ is given by the presheaf topos of actions of the small diagram category $E\rightrightarrows V$ on $Set$ and is an [[étendue]] hence petit.

 Whereas the second one of _reflexive graphs_ is given by the actions of the [[graphic monoid]] $\Delta _1=\{1,\partial_0,\partial_1\}$ with $\partial_i\partial_j=\partial_i$ for $i,j=0,1$. $\Delta _1$ is [[Morita equivalence|Morita equivalent]] to the diagram category $E\stackrel{\leftrightarrows}{\leftarrow} V$ and consists entirely of [[idempotents]].
 Its topos of actions is gros and when taken over $FinSet$ satisfies the axioms for a (sufficiently) [[cohesive topos]].
 The 'abelianization' of $\Delta _1$ is $\mathbb{F}_1=\{0,1\}$, the multiplicative monoid with a generic (nontrivial) idempotent $0$ which incidentally is also the monoid underlying the [[blueprint]] for the [[field with one element]].